Zynix-Scripts/Blur-AutoClicker-Linux/Readme.md

 ## Wayland-First Auto Clicker for Linux

-This port is built with **Wayland as a first-class citizen**.
+This port is built with **Wayland first as the other supports x11 fully**.
 Most auto clickers on Linux only support X11 or break under native Wayland.
 This project aims to be the autoclicker that actually works on modern compositors.

 ## Why